-- As coordinator implementor CSCD activities. - Reaching the unreached. - Cverall development of people of area (Slum). - Infusing confidence among people about their capabilities in tackling health. - Educator of people / Trainer of CHVs. - Co-ordinator and Liaison between Govt. and Private agency activities. - To establish good relationship with Community. - To premote total health of children / adults / pregnant women. - To reduce IMR.
+- As coordinator implementor CSCD activities. - Reaching the unreached. - Overall development of people of area (slum). - Infusing confidence among people about their capabilities in tackling health. - Educator of people/trainer of CHVs - Co-ordinator and Liasion between Govt. and private agency activities. - To establish good relationship with community. - To promote total health of children/adults/pregnant women. - To reduce IMR.

-Understanding of Responsibility :
+Understanding of Responsibility:

 - Awakening potential in women and children and building up peoples confidence in themselves.

 - Record keeping.

-- Training of CHV's.
+- Training of CHVs

 - Co-ordinating all health related activities.

 - Implementing CSCD project.

 - Relating health to development.

-- Provision of health facilities / camps etc., where not available.
+- Provision of health facilities/camps etc., where not available.

 - Impart health education to community.

-Understanding Future of Project :
+Understanding Future of Project:

-- Requires weaning over next 1/2 years. - Can be well integrated into other activity.

-- Requires educational support / Technical support. - Support to children above 2 years creches etc. - Requires good contacts with Govt. / Private health services for good follow-up. - Salaries for health staff. - Nearby hospitals will make this less effective. - In spreading message of health among mothers. - Ongoing even if CHAI withdraws. - Adopt more villages into programme.
+- Requires weaning over next 2 years. - Can be well integrated into other activity. - Requires educational support/technical support. - Requires good contacts with Govt./private health services for good follow up. - Salaries for health staff. - Nearby hospitals will make this less effective. - In spreading message of health among mothers. - Ongoing even if CMAI withdraws. - Adopt more villages into programme.